rt-95/fog_detect/README.md

 # fog_detect
-This is small practice to location and detect the fog exponent.
+This is a small practice to location and detect the fog exponent.